-For most of us, and approaching examination brings about a feeling of a churning stomach and anxiety.
+Approaching examination hall brings a feeling of a churning stomach and anxiety.
 In fact, any situation which involves performing a task and the awareness of being evaluated for the performance is an anxiety-provoking situation for most people.
 Some people are more likely to suffer from exam anxiety than others.
-So why is this?
-And what can you do to calm your nerves?
+So why this happen?
+And what can you do to calm your mind?

 Even if something happens, there is a fear in the mind that what will be the exam, what will be the result?
 This is called exam anxiety.
 At the time of exams, most of the students feel anxious during exams.
 And it directly affects the result of the child.
 In this case, everyone thinks about what they should do to escape from this type of problem.

 So, don't worry now you are on the proper destination, where you find how to treat anxiety at the time exams from the expert psychologists of My Fit Brain.
 Basically, exam/test anxiety is the experience of feeling an intense moment of fear or panic before and/or during an exam or assessment.

 There are two types of anxiety: